-Haugen, a Republican, was the representative for Wisconsin's 10th congressional district from 1893 to 1895.
+Haugen was the representative for Wisconsin’s 10th congressional district and was a Republican.
+He served from 1893 to 1895.

 From Dec 1887 to Mar 1895, Haugen missed 437 of 1,584 roll call votes, which is 27.6%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1889-Feb 1890||80||10||12.5%||10th|

 |Dec 1892-Mar 1893||81||11||13.6%||8th|

 The information on this page is originally sourced from a variety of materials, including: